The-Algorithmic-Hedgehogs/pacs/docs/index.md

 	`L2 cache:              256K`<br>
 	`L3 cache:              46080K`<br>

-Depending on the instance usage, different python commands need to be used.
-One needs to run `export PYSPARK_PYTHON=python3.5` (for a stand-alone instance) or `export PYSPARK_PYTHON=python3.4` (for a cluster) in command line to use python3.4 as default python for Spark Cluster.
-Spark clusters already have `numpy` and `scipy`.
+Additionally, m4.xlarge instances have a dedicated EBS bandwidth of 750Mbps with High network performance using the EC2 Enhanced Networking (see [link](https://aws.amazon.com/ec2/instance-types/)).

+From this information, we know that we only really have 2 cores per instance available to use, so this is the number of executor cores we will specify when using the Spark cluster.

 #### m4.10xlarge instance

-Information about m4.10xlarge instances: <br>
+The m4.10xlarge instances have 40 vCPUs, 160GiB memory, and 32 GiB of EBS storage.
+The following information contain the architecture of the instance, the number of vCPUs, threads per core, the processor, and the cache sizes:<br>
 	`Architecture:          x86_64
-	CPU op-mode(s):        32-bit, 64-bit
-	Byte Order:            Little Endian
 	CPU(s):                40
 	On-line CPU(s) list:   0-39
 	Thread(s) per core:    2
 	Core(s) per socket:    10
 	Socket(s):             2
-	NUMA node(s):          2
-	Vendor ID:             GenuineIntel
-	CPU family:            6
-	Model:                 63
 	Model name:            Intel(R) Xeon(R) CPU E5-2676 v3 @ 2.40GHz
-	Stepping:              2
-	CPU MHz:               2142.562
-	CPU max MHz:           3000.0000
-	CPU min MHz:           1200.0000
-	BogoMIPS:              4800.07
-	Hypervisor vendor:     Xen
-	Virtualization type:   full
 	L1d cache:             32K
 	L1i cache:             32K
 	L2 cache:              256K
 	L3 cache:              30720K`
+Additionally, m4.10xlarge instances have a dedicated EBS bandwidth of 4,000 Mbps with 10 Gigabit Network Performance.

-From this information, we only really have 20 cores available to use, so this is the number of executor cores passed to spark-submit.
+From this information, we know that we only really have 20 cores per instance available to use, so this is the number of executor cores we will specify when using the Spark cluster.

 #### m4.16xlarge instance

-Information about m4.16xlarge instances: <br>
+The m4.16xlarge instances have 64 vCPUs, 256GiB memory, and 32 GiB of EBS storage.
+The following information contain the architecture of the instance, the number of vCPUs, threads per core, the processor, and the cache sizes:<br>
 	`Architecture:          x86_64
-	CPU op-mode(s):        32-bit, 64-bit
-	Byte Order:            Little Endian
 	CPU(s):                64
 	On-line CPU(s) list:   0-63
 	Thread(s) per core:    2
 	Core(s) per socket:    16
 	Socket(s):             2
-	NUMA node(s):          2
-	Vendor ID:             GenuineIntel
-	CPU family:            6
-	Model:                 79
 	Model name:            Intel(R) Xeon(R) CPU E5-2686 v4 @ 2.30GHz
-	Stepping:              1
-	CPU MHz:               1831.914
-	CPU max MHz:           3000.0000
-	CPU min MHz:           1200.0000
-	BogoMIPS:              4600.12
-	Hypervisor vendor:     Xen
-	Virtualization type:   full
 	L1d cache:             32K
 	L1i cache:             32K
 	L2 cache:              256K
 	L3 cache:              46080K`
+Additionally, m4.16xlarge instances have a dedicated EBS bandwidth of 10,000 Mbps with 25 Gigabit Network Performance.

-From this information, we only really have 32 cores available to use, so this is the number of executor cores passed to spark-submit.
+From this information, we know that we only really have 32 cores per instance available to use, so this is the number of executor cores we will specify when using the Spark cluster.

-* * *

 # Usage